The Future of Energy

 Balancing Energy, Water and Food Systems

-“Evidence in the scientific community points to significant growing tensions across a number of key systems – in particular the inter-relationship between energy, water and food systems,” says Jeremy Bentham, VP Global Business Environment.
+“Evidence in the scientific community points to significant growing tensions across a number of key systems – in particular the inter-relationship between energy, water and food systems,” says Jeremy Bentham, Shell’s Vice President of Global Business Environment.
 “The world’s water, energy and food systems are tightly linked.
 Water is needed for almost all forms of energy production; energy is needed to treat and transport water; and both water and energy are needed to grow food.”

 The Dawson Creek Reclaimed Water Project is an example of how Shell is helping to face that challenge by working with the community.
 The facility, process and associated infrastructure virtually eliminates our need to draw on local fresh water sources for the operation of our Groundbirch natural gas venture.